Prerequisites

 FILE_EMPTY_OR_CORRUPT | The payout input file is empty or corrupt and cannot be processed. |

-FILE_NOT_FOUND | The file has been removed from the source folder.
+FILE_NOT_FOUND | The file does not exist in the source folder.
 Contact our customer support. |

 FILE_SIZE_ERROR | The payout input file is empty. |